rocketryjs/rocketry/docs/troubleshooting.md

 ## Constructing Your Launchpad
-- Try adding port numbers to your device's construction in case Rocket doesn't recognize your device or it mistakenly recognizes another
+- Try adding port numbers to your device's construction in case Rocketry doesn't recognize your device or it mistakenly recognizes another
 - Check if your device is supported by [Checking Device Information](#checking-device-information)
 	- Check for updates or if it's unsupported